kirui93/ScenTrees.jl/docs/src/tutorial/tutorial5.md

 ![Multistage distance for trees of different heights](../assets/diffHeights.png)

+The above plot can be obtained by calling the function `bushinessNesDistance()` from the package.

 Generally, the approximating quality of a scenario tree increases with increasing height of the tree and increasing bushiness of the tree.

 ## Comparison with MATLAB's algorithm